This page is sponsored by:

 A San Francisco-based band, the Beau Brummels were one of the first serious threats to the British Invasion groups in the mid 1960s and were sometimes mistaken as British.
 For the first two albums, the band's line-up consisted of lead singer Sal Valentino, drummer John Petersen, bassist Ron Meagher, guitarist and songwriter Ron Elliot, and second guitarist and sometime lead singer Declan Mulligan, the only non-American among the group (Mulligan was from Ireland).
 All scenes in Village of the Giants with the Beau Brummels were shot in one day at the famed Whisky-A-Go-Go.

-village of the giants media available
+village of the giants links

 The Unofficial Fanpage of Village of the Giants